 Do you have pets?
 Remember that curious cats and hungry dogs should be kept away from your indoor plants.
 Some plants are toxic (lettuce is not) but furry pals have a penchant for digging up the dirt and munching on leaves.

-How To Grow Lettuce In Water
+Growing Lettuce Indoors In Water

 If you’re interested in trying hydroponic gardening, lettuce is an excellent plant to start.
 It’s easy to grow and does well in a soilless medium because it has a shallow root system compared to other vegetable plants.